badgineer/MP2-ESC/README.md

 ### **Board Testing**

 * V0.1 build has been tested by mxlemming with MESC FOC firmware on F401CC black pill board, and by Netzpfuscher with his VESC port, in lab conditions.
+* V0.3 has been tested, and reached 280Phase amps on a Surron, with maximum power draw 10kW.
+There were no overheating problems (though cooling was good, and it was winter).
+Over 280 Phase amps there were random BRK errors (a fix is being tested)

 ### **Known issues/limitations:**
 * Pills have very few ADCs, so some sacrifices have been made (choice between analog brake and Motor Temp).
 * Gate drivers are not as popular and readily available on lcsc as the other SMD parts
 * Having the MCU on a separate board (the "pill" development boards) is a questionable idea from PCB design point of view.
-In our testing it seemed to work, but we know it's not without drawbacks.
+In our testing it seemed to work, but we know it's not without drawbacks (main one being pill pins "catch" noise).

 ## Alternative parts.